How much can you save with a heat pump?

 The net difference between the two calculations above work out to be:

-That means if these levies were to be removed, you would save £186 more than you would with a gas boiler just by having a heat pump in your property.
+If these levies were to be removed, something the government is considering, by having a heat pump in your property, you would save £199 more than you would with a gas boiler.

 Heat pump myth busting